SoumyadeepBera0230b/firstrepo/readme.md

 So this is how we can make changes by creating branches and then merging the branches to the master branch

-The shortcut to make git branches and then checkouts then we use the command "git checkout -b branch-name"
+The shortcut to make git branches and then checkouts, we use the command "git checkout -b branch-name"

+To merge the other branches with the master branche then use the following command "git merge emergency-branch" note that you should be in the master branch to make the merge successful

+Now as we have merged the emergency-fix branch to the master branch.

+So, now to can delete the emergency-fix branch by using the command "git branch -d emergency-fix"